square/p2/Godeps/_workspace/src/github.com/armon/consul-api/README.md

 consul-api
 ==========

+*DEPRECATED* Please use [consul api package](https://github.com/hashicorp/consul/tree/master/api) instead.
+Godocs for that package [are here](http://godoc.org/github.com/hashicorp/consul/api).

 This package provides the `consulapi` package which attempts to provide programmatic access to the full Consul API.

-Currently, all of the Consul APIs included in version 0.3 are supported.
+Currently, all of the Consul APIs included in version 0.4 are supported.

 Documentation
 =============